icetick/SamplePackDownloadJS/README.md

 Sometimes you want to download multiple files at once, but you don't have a possibility/link to download it with archieve.

+!!!Please mention, that you need to check how download link is generated, that can be ```not your case```, so please check the routes, and think of project as an example

 #It's not a hack or grabbing, it just emulating real-world download, but without user interaction, so don't worry.

 I know it's a pretty simple, so please don't throw the tomateoes.